aniketkatox/ColabDocs/README.md

 ## Overview

-The Collaborative Document Editor is a feature-rich, desktop application designed to facilitate seamless collaboration on documents.
+The Collaborative Document Editor is a feature-rich, web application designed to facilitate seamless collaboration on documents.
 With its intuitive interface and powerful capabilities, users can effortlessly create, view, edit, and share documents in real-time.

 ### Architecture Overview